-Hello, Bonjour, Boozhoo,
+Ské:noh, Boozhoo, Hello, Bonjour,

 The students who choose to come to Windsor Law are smart, hard-working, intellectually curious and creative.
 They demonstrate a commitment to their communities and they bring that commitment with them to our law school and our community.
-If this describes you, then I hope you’ll explore all that Windsor Law has to offer.
+If this describes you, then I hope you will explore all that Windsor Law has to offer.

 Our rich academic programs and exciting opportunities for experiential learning produce alumni who enjoy challenging and rewarding careers.
-Over the last 50 years, our graduates have gone on to become lawyers and managing partners of national and international law firms, legal aid lawyers, corporate in-house counsel, human rights advocates, government and policy advisors, sports executives, and entrepreneurs.
+For more than 50 years, our graduates have gone on to become lawyers and managing partners of national and international law firms, legal aid lawyers, corporate in-house counsel, human rights advocates, government and policy advisors, sports executives, and entrepreneurs.
 They carry on the Windsor Law ethos of giving back to their communities – and to their law school.
 One of our strengths is the loyalty of our graduates who continue to participate in the life of the law school as teachers, guest lecturers, student mentors, advisors and donors.
 As a Windsor Law student, you will learn from professors who are talented teachers and respected researchers.
 They are national and international leaders in their fields.
-They write books, advise governments and law reform bodies in Canada and abroad and organize and lead national and international conferences on diverse topics such as: access to justice, Canada-US legal issues, intellectual property law, environmental sustainability, law and technology and Indigenous legal traditions.
+They write books, advise governments and law reform bodies in Canada and abroad and organize and lead national and international conferences on diverse topics such as access to justice, Canada-US legal issues, intellectual property law, environmental sustainability, law and technology and Indigenous legal orders.

-Dean, Windsor Law
+Acting Dean, Windsor Law